A guide to the best tenders for superyachts

 A tender is a boat that services a larger vessel (referred to as the mothership).
-A tender can take many forms, delivering a wide range of conveniences.
+It can take many forms and deliver a wide range of conveniences.

-Historically called a ‘ship’s boat’, tenders have supported large vessels for centuries.
-Guest transfers, refuge boats, landing crafts, stowed on deck or towed astern – little has changed!
+Historically called ‘ship’s boats, ‘ tenders have supported large vessels for centuries.
+They have been used for guest transfers, refuge boats, landing crafts, stowed on deck or towed astern—little has changed!

-Whilst the vast number of tenders employed by smaller yachts are typically rigid inflatable boats, there is a multitude of vessels considered indispensable by the modern-day superyacht.
+Whilst the vast majority of tenders employed by smaller yachts are typically rigid inflatable boats, the modern-day superyacht considers a multitude of vessels indispensable.

 We’ve been specialising in building boat tenders for over a decade, yet with such a degree of cross-over and with a seemingly endless request for custom configurations, categorising tenders remains a challenge.